derrickabreo/BirthOfPlanetEarth/README.md

 # BirthOfPlanetEarth
-This was my 6th semister Computer graphics project.
+This was my 6th semester Computer graphics project.
 This project was built using OpenGL libraries.